yonghaekim/academic-kickstart/content/home/presentations.md

 +++

-* Translating CUDA to OpenCL for Hardware Generation using Neural Machine Translation, 2nd CRNCH Commit, Poster Session
+* Translating CUDA to OpenCL for Hardware Generation using Neural Machine Translation, CGO-2019 SRC, Feb.
+16-20th, 2019.